Mar 13, 2025

 In Human Resources, credentialing helps HR professionals prove their expertise and stay up to date on evolving laws.
 As an HRCI- and SHRM-approved provider, SkillPath currently offers more than 100 HRCI- and SHRM-certified training programs.

 The HR Certification Institute (HRCI) and the Society for Human Resource Management (SHRM) are global leaders in professional credentialing and put their stamp on professional development courses that meet their specific criteria.
-Organizations hiring HR professionals often look for accreditation in job applicants.
-And as Brad Holliday, SkillPath’s Director of Human Resources, points out, “A few organizations and individuals (me included) have a strong preference for candidates with HRCI or SHRM certification.”
+Organizations hiring HR professionals often look for credentialing in job applicants.
+And a few organizations and individuals have a strong preference for candidates with HRCI or SHRM certification.
+These certifications show employers that an HR professional is staying current in the HR profession through continuing education.

 According to Chad Pio, SkillPath’s director of production, the number of HRCI- and SHRM-certified live, virtual seminars and broadcast webinars fluctuates each month, as new training topics are developed and programs are refreshed for today’s evolving business world.
 “Before SkillPath promotes these training programs as HRCI- and SHRM-certified, they are submitted to these two pacesetting organizations to ensure the course content aligns with their rigorous standards.”

-Some of the newest HRCI- and SHRM-certified programs from SkillPath are:
+Some of the newest HRCI- and SHRM-certified programs for HR professionals from SkillPath are:

 HR Professionals Need Diverse Expertise